adityamwagh/adityamwagh/README.md

 - Multi-Modal Autonomous Robots - Perception, Localization, Mapping

 Always eager to learn new things, discuss and collaborate.
 Feel free to reach out to me via: [LinkedIn][linkedin], [Email][email] or [X/Twitter (Open DMs)][x]
+-->

+# A poem about me and my work

+*From NYU's halls to BITS Pilani's fame,*
+*A Research Engineer—Aditya's the name.*
+*With ML and vision in 3D space,*
+*And robots that learn to see and trace.*

+*From SLAM and odometry's visual art,*
+*To point clouds and segments pulled apart,*
+*Detection in three dimensions clear,*
+*Soon VLAs and language mapping here.*

+*Humanoids rising, manipulators true,*
+*AI agents coding—fresh work to pursue.*
+*In AR and XR, where realities blend,*
+*Autonomous systems from end to end.*

+*Always learning, eager to share,*
+*Collaboration welcomed everywhere.*
+*On LinkedIn, Email, or X's blue stream,*
+*Reach out and join this robotics dream!*

 ### 🛠️ Programming Languages and Frameworks I Usually Use: